Lending terms: Offers, Loans, Transactions

-Short for "loan offers," Offers are proposals from lenders on the whole Liquid platform who wish to lend out their fund for margin traders.
-When an offer is still live (i.e. not taken by any trader yet), the fund still stay in lender's balance and is not yet deducted.
+Offers are proposals from lenders who wish to lend out their funds to margin traders.
+When an offer is still live (i.e. not taken by any trader), the funds remain still in the lender's balance.

-The Market Offers tab lists out all loan offers currently available on the platform for a chosen currency.
+The Market Offers tab shows all loan offers currently available on the platform for a chosen currency.
 In the screenshot below, we're looking at BTC loan offers.

 All offers for one currency on Liquid are sorted according to their daily interest rate, from best (lowest rate) to worst (highest rate).

 Offers will be taken up by traders in this order, from lowest rate to highest rate.
 For example in the screenshot above, a trader who needs to borrow $2,000 will take up the 1st offer for $1,634.409 at 0.03% daily rate, then the 2nd, 3rd, and 4th offers for respectively $1.2 at 0.031%, $140.2 at 0.032%, and $224.191 at 0.036% daily rate.
 The remainder of the 4th offer will then become the best offer on the market.